wwimmo/react-native-settings-list/README.md

 ###### <a href='#top'>Top</a>

 ## <a name='#new'>New changes/additions</a>
+* Removed TouchableHighlight, added TouchableOpacity for iOS/UWP and TouchableNativeFeedback for Android
+* Merged all open pull requests from original repository (hairlinewidth broders, no border if no items in group etc)
 * Added `textInputProps` passed to \<SettingsList.Item> to set other options such as `secureEntry` or `autoCapitalize`
 * Ability for an authorization-type component [example updated to show a practical use]
  * Allows for complete customization of the TextInput by passing into the two props authPropsUser and authPassPW (overwrites defaults